Sometimes we need to add extra swap space in our Linux machine, so in this article, I’m going to show you how to add swap space to a Linux server.

 2. Use Hard disk to adding swap space

-If you have free space in your existing hard drive or you have any extra hard disk then create a partion using fdisk command and use this partition as swap space.
+If you have free space in your existing hard drive or you have any extra hard disk then create a partition using the fdisk command and use this partition as swap space.

-After adding new hard disk in linux, just follow the below steps.
+After adding a new hard disk in Linux, just follow the below steps.

 Check existing disk partition using fdisk -l command, in my case the /dev/sdb1 is free which is 10GB size.